rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 recognize that the PR won't be merged unless someone on the rust team approves it.

-When your review approves the PR, it will go into a queue for yet another bot called `@bors`.  `@bors` manages the CI build/merge queue.
+When your reviewer approves the PR, it will go into a queue for yet another bot called `@bors`.  `@bors` manages the CI build/merge queue.
 When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on Travis CI.
 This takes a lot of time to